5 Pawsome Tips for a Distraction-Free Remote Work Experience

 Keeping your pets out of your workspace during important meetings can help you avoid being that pet owner who’s responsible for setting off a virtual dog fight.
 Remote workers, you know what I mean. ;-)

-Tip #3: Tap Into Noise-Cancelling Technology
+Tip #3: Tap Into Noise-Canceling Technology

 From noise-canceling headsets to in-office soundproof booths and desktop software that masks background noise, there’s no shortage of products you can use to cut down on background noises like barking, running, or playing.
 One such product that’s new to the market is a technology called Krisp.